Enniscorthy

+At the 2022 census, the population of the urban area of Enniscorthy was 12,310.
+The town is twinned with Gimont, France.

 History

 Enniscorthy Castle

 Enniscorthy Castle is an imposing Norman stronghold, which dates from 1205 and was a private dwelling until 1951.
 The castle was built by the DePrendergasts.
 In the early 1580s, the poet Edmund Spenser leased the property that included the castle.

 The castle was also once owned by Sir Henry Wallop.
 The castle was the site of many fierce battles during the Cromwellian years and also during the 1798 Rising.
 The castle houses the Wexford County Museum, which contains extensive 1798 rebellion-related material, as well as items of local and agricultural interest.
 It was closed for major refurbishment from 2007 until May 2011.

 Vinegar Hill

 Vinegar Hill (Cnoc Fhiodh na gCaor in Irish which translates as 'hill of the berry-tree'), a pudding-shaped hill overlooking the town, was the largest camp and headquarters of the rebels of 1798 who controlled County Wexford for thirty days against vastly superior forces, before their defeat on 21 June.
 However, many managed to flee south through a gap left in the British lines by General Needham (now known as Needham's Gap).
 During this time, Beauchamp Bagnell Harvey was declared President of the Wexford Republic.